HelloWorld-1017/HelloWorld-1017.github.io/_posts/web development/html & css/2024-09-12-CSS-Selectors.md

 ## The `::first-line` and `::first-letter` pseudo-element

-The `::first-line` pseudo-element is used to add a special style to the first line of a text.

-The `::first-letter` pseudo-element is used to add a special style to the first letter of a text, [`html20.html`](/webpages/2024-09-12/html20.html):
+The `::first-line` pseudo-element is used to add a special style to the first line of a text, and the `::first-letter` is to the first letter, [`html20.html`](/webpages/2024-09-12/html20.html):

 ```html
 <!DOCTYPE html>